Skip to main content

 • max-players

-Restart the container in Portainer for changes to apply.
+Restart the container in Portainer for any changes to apply.

 Terminal window